Iftimie/P2P-RPC/README.md

 client_app.background_server.shutdown()
 ```

-In total there are 6 files to declare when running all 3 nodes on the same machine.
-Not great, not terrible.

 #### Additional function features
 When having long running functions, we may want to know about their progress.
 Thus we can import p2p_progress_hook and call it with current index and end index.
 The result will be a progress key in database with range 0-100%